Oil steady near $70 on hopes of recovering demand

 Commerzbank expects oil to ease to about $60 during 2021.

-Additional reporting by Florence Tan; editing by Edmund Blair and Jason Neely
+Additional reporting by Florence Tan; editing by Jason Neely and David Evans

 Our Standards: The Thomson Reuters Trust Principles.